cocoOS/cocoOS/README.md

 ## Configuration

-To setup cocoOS you have to define 4 constants in os_defines.h.
-These are:
+To setup cocoOS you have to define 6 macros.
+They can be setup in os_defines.h, or as defined as compiler flags, e.g. -DN_TASKS=2...
+If not defines as flags, they will be set to default values according to the list below:

-    - N_TASKS: maximum number of tasks
+    - N_TASKS: maximum number of tasks            (0-254, default=1)
-    - N_QUEUES: maxmimum number of message queues
+    - N_QUEUES: maxmimum number of message queues (0-254, default=0)
-    - N_SEMAPHORES: maximum number of semaphores
+    - N_SEMAPHORES: maximum number of semaphores  (0-254, default=0)
-    - N_EVENTS: maximum numer of events
+    - N_EVENTS: maximum number of events          (0-254, default=0)

-Allowed range for these constants is 0-254.
-These constants sets the maximum value for the number of used ojects of the specified types.
-It is allowed to use fewer but not more number of objects.
+    - ROUND_ROBIN: should round robin scheduling be used ?
+(0)
+    - Mem_t: address type, e.g. uint32_t          (uint32_t)

+Asserts will fire if the maximum numbers are violated during runtime.

 To save RAM it is recommended to keep these values as low as possible.

-You should also define a type for memory addresses e.g:
-`typedef uint32_t Mem_t;`

 ## System setup - application main function